 Teachers here understand and cherish individual differences, recognizing that students come from various socioeconomic and cultural backgrounds.
 Language mastery, motivation, individual interests, and ability/disability all affect the learning environment.
-They will not learn at exactly the same pace, or in exactly the same way.
+No two students will learn at exactly the same pace, or in exactly the same way.
 Differentiation demands a teacher clearly recognize these differences to allow proper planning of curriculum.

 In our classrooms in particular, differentiated instruction is effective because our school community is small and supportive.
 Teachers often will have a student in class for two years at a time.
 Teachers and students have that time to really know one another.
 The student’s individual needs can be met in a way that is flexible, challenging, and fair.
 Differentiating the classroom curriculum is truly student-centered.